Welcome to Shanoir, your medical imaging research platform!

-To comply with new technological standards and a better user experience Shanoir-NG is a 100% Single-Page-Application:
+To comply with new technological standards and a better user experience Shanoir is a 100% Single-Page-Application:

-- To support as many browsers as possible, even mobile browsers, we choose to implement Shanoir-NG on using Angular 5 as base framework for the front-end
+- To support as many browsers as possible, even mobile browsers, we choose to implement Shanoir on using Angular 12 as base framework for the front-end

 - New designed user interface that simplifies the usage of Shanoir

-- Optimized browser viewer for DICOM and NIfTI images even in the browser, based on Papaya
+- Integrated browser viewer for DICOM with OHIF-Viewer and NIfTI images with Papaya

-- starting with STOW-RS to do a pre-import of files in Shanoir-NG, Shanoir-NG
+- STOW-RS to do a pre-import of DICOM files in Shanoir and support

 New DICOM and NIfTI viewer + medInria